General Terms & Conditions Last updated 10-14-2021

 15.2 Severability.
 If any provision of this Agreement is, for any reason, held to be invalid or unenforceable, the other provisions of this Agreement will be unimpaired and the invalid or unenforceable provision will be deemed modified so that it is valid and enforceable to the maximum extent permitted by law.

 15.3 Assignment.
-This Agreement may not be assigned, delegated, or otherwise transferred, in whole or in part, by operation of law or otherwise, by either Party without the other Party’s express prior written consent.
+This Agreement may not be assigned, delegated, or otherwise transferred, in whole or in part, by operation of law or otherwise, by either you without our express prior written consent.
 Notwithstanding the foregoing, either Party may, without such prior written consent, assign this Agreement in connection with a merger or consolidation (or other similar transaction) or the sale of all or substantially all of its assets; provided, further, that any permitted assignee will assume all obligations of its assignor under this Agreement and no assignment will relieve either Party of the responsibility for the performance of any obligation that such Party has hereunder.

 15.4 Notices.
 Any notice required or permitted to be given under this Agreement shall be in writing and shall be deemed delivered to the receiving Party upon personal delivery, transmission via electronic mail, or one business day following deposit with a nationally recognized carrier for overnight delivery to the address listed on the Agreement for Platform & Services.